Lessons from the Making of Truist's Web Platforms

 Methods: Design Strategy / Stakeholder Workshops / UX Design / Prototyping & Testing

 Truist was formed in 2019 by 2 banks, SunTrust and BB&T. It's currently the 6th largest bank in the United States.
-Our team designed experiences for consumer, business, credit card, lending and investing products in the Consumer and Business segments for Truist.
+My teams designed the design system and experiences for consumer, business, credit card, lending and investing products in the Consumer and Business segments for Truist.

 The Design Approach